RealJoshue108/FAST/README.md

 ## Data structure

-This project has a JavaScript representation of the [ATAG 2.0 specification](https://w3.org/TR/ATAG20), [atag.js](https://github.com/w3c/wai-atag-report-tool/blob/master/src/data/atag.js).
+This project has a JavaScript representation of the [DRAFT Fast Checklist](https://w3c.github.io/apa/fast/checklist.html).

+Currently it is an abstraction from the original ATAG type layout that followed the object format outlined below.
+For the purposes of abstracting this tool for more general usage we follow the format here where:

+#For the grouping/renaming of sections:

+principle = page for new group of related FAST checkpoints guidelines = A new FAST section successcriterioa = Individual FAST checkpoints.

+The general process is to create instances of any given guideline/successcriteria for each FAST checkpoint.

+NOTE: None of this is normative.

 This is an example of everything that can exist in this object, formatted as [yaml](https://yaml.org/):